suncoast-devs/handbook/lessons/js-fetch/lecture.md

 # Improving the use of `fetch`

-- Promises can often be challenging to use
+- Promises can often be challenging to use.
 - JavaScript has implemented a way to make asynchronous calls into synchronous calls.
-- Similar to `C#`'s `async / await` system we can add `await` to a call that returns a promise.
+- Similar to `C#`'s `async / await`, system we can add `await` to a call that returns a promise.

 ---